Antitwister<< Algorithms

 Then the ball continues turning around, in the same direction, and stops after a second turn.
 Surprise, now you can untangle the ropes so they are all straight and untwisted, as they were at the beginning.

-The program Antitwister shows movies of this motion.
+The computer program Antitwister shows movies of this motion.
 It can also show the ball spinning while attached to the room by an elastic web that completely encircles the ball.

 Some of the Motions the Program Can Show